-This means that your conversations with Doctors, Nurses, Solicitors, Advisers and other professionals such as Therapists will be confidential.
+This means that your conversations with doctors, nurses, solicitors, advisers and other professionals such as therapists will be confidential.

 NHS staff have to follow the NHS Code of Practice on Confidentiality.
 You can read more at Data Security and Information Governance.
-The professional accrediting bodies for Counsellors and Psychotherapists also have their own rules on this in their ethical frameworks, which you can see at:
+The professional accrediting bodies for counsellors and psychotherapists also have their own rules on this in their ethical frameworks, which you can see at:

-Most therapists will be happy to have a friend or family member to come along to a session to give or get more information, but will want to discuss this provately with their client first.
+Most therapists will be happy to have a friend or family member to come along to a session to give or get more information, but will want to discuss this privately with their client first.

-Breaking confidentiality is a serious issues and healthcare professionals will only share information without consent if there is a risk of serious harm to or from the client or there is a risk of a serious crime.
+Breaking confidentiality is a serious issue and healthcare professionals will only share information without consent if there is a risk of serious harm to or from the client or there is a risk of a serious crime.
 If someone tells us that they are going to kill themselves or someone else, we could decide to share this information with someone, or contact the police.
 Where possible, we will get consent to share information, even in these circumstances, but only if it is safe for the therapist to do so.

 In certain circumstances, personal information may be shared if this is for the public good.
 For example, all NHS staff are required to report people at risk of radicalisation.
-Personal information can also be shared if this is required by law, so for example, a court could order us to release your notes.
+Personal information can also be shared if this is required by law, so, for example, a court could order us to release your notes.

 Knowing how to support people with problems can be very stressful.
-Having some information about what may be going on, and how you can help can really help.
+Having some information about what may be going on, and how you can help, can really help.
 The following links will take you to information that you may find useful.